Tampon: Clinical use

 Tampons are currently being used and tested to restore and/or maintain the normal microbiota of the vagina to treat bacterial vaginosis.
 Some of these are available to the public but come with disclaimers.
 The efficacy of the use of these probiotic tampons has not been established.

 Tampons have also been used in cases of tooth extraction to reduce post-extraction bleeding.

 Tampons are currently being investigated as a possible use to detect endometrial cancer.
 Endometrial cancer does not currently have effective cancer screening methods if an individual is not showing symptoms.
 Tampons not only absorb menstrual blood, but also vaginal fluids.
 The vaginal fluids absorbed in the tampons would also contain the cancerous DNA, and possibly contain precancerous material, allowing for earlier detection of endometrial cancer.
 Clinical trials are currently being conducted to evaluate the use of tampons as a screening method for early detection of endometrial cancer.

 Environment and waste

 Appropriate disposal of used tampons is still lacking in many countries.
-Because the lack of menstrual management practices in some countries, many sanitary pads or other menstrual products will be disposed into domestic solid wastes or garbage bins that eventually becomes part of a solid wastes.
+Because of the lack of menstrual management practices in some countries, many sanitary pads or other menstrual products will be disposed into domestic solid wastes or garbage bins that eventually becomes part of a solid wastes.

 The issue that underlies the governance or implementation of menstrual waste management is how country categorizes menstrual waste.
 This waste could be considered as a common household waste, hazardous household waste (which will required to be segregated from routine household waste), biomedical waste given amount of blood it contains, or plastic waste given the plastic content in many commercial disposal pads (some only the outer case of the tampon or pads).